 - 1. Create a school improvement plan in accordance with § 53A-1a-108.5; - 2.
 Create a School LAND Trust program for the school in accordance with § 53A-16-101.5; - 3.
 Assist in the creation and implementation of a professional development plan; and - 4.
-Advise and make recommendations to school and district administrators and the school board regarding the school and its programs, school district programs, a child access routing plan in accordance with § 53A-3-402, and other issues relating to the community environment for students. - 5.
+Advise and make recommendations to school and district administrators and the school board regarding the school and its programs, school district programs, a child access routing plan in accordance with § 53A-3-402, safe technology use and digital citizenship, and other issues relating to the community environment for students. - 5.
 In addition, each school community council for an elementary school shall develop a reading achievement plan in accordance with § 53A-1-606.5.

-Utah Code §53A-1a-108 (2014)
+Utah Code §53A-1a-108 (2015)